 Mortgage: Insurance vs. Protection

 You may vaguely have heard the term ‘Lenders Mortgage Insurance’ (LMI) mentioned when you were arranging to buy your home, and so you’re asking yourself – ‘do I already have it’?
-To answer this, we need to define the difference between LMI and what Mortgage Protection.
+To answer this, we need to define the difference between LMI and Mortgage Protection.

 Mortgage Insurance is usually taken out with home loans where the deposit paid is less than 20% of the mortgage amount.
 Home loan providers insure themselves – so that they will still get paid, even if you default on your repayments.